2020PB/police-brutality/all-locations.md

 Dover PD is investigating the use of force incident.

-tags: arrest, tackle, shove, push, knee, strike
+tags: arrest, tackle, shove, push, knee, strike, protestor

 id: de-dover-2